LaunchCodeEducation/data-analysis/src/chapters/modules/import-syntax.rst

 The **import** keyword tells Python to find the file called ``module_name`` and make it available for use in the program.
-For example, the statement ``import turtle`` creates a new name, ``turtle``, which points to the module where all of the turtle data and functions are stored.
+For example, the statement ``import string`` creates a new name, ``string``, which points to the module where all of the string data and functions are stored.

-.. admonition:: Warning
+.. admonition:: Tip

    Put all ``import`` statements in the very first lines of a program!
 This avoids runtime errors by importing all module items well before your code